 Abstract

 We examine the short- and medium-run impacts of two of the strictest Covid-19 lockdowns in the developing world, employing longitudinal data from Uganda.
-Household fixed effects estimations show significant, immediate increases in food insecurity with the first lockdown and a continued negative impact three months after its lifting.
-The medium-term food insecurity impact of the second lockdown was even worse, because of a compounding effect of a concurrent drought.
+Household fixed-effect estimations show significant, immediate increases in food insecurity with the first lockdown and a continued negative impact three months after its lifting.
+The second lockdown’s medium-term impact was even worse, likely because of a compounding effect of a concurrent drought.
 The rising food insecurity was partly the result of the lockdown-related reductions in the availability of paid work.
-Agricultural households were better able to continue working and consequently had better food security.
+Agricultural households were better able to continue working and consequently had better food security outcomes.
 The likelihood of agricultural work during the first lockdown and in the months following increased significantly, suggesting a switch to agriculture to cope.
 The typical coping mechanisms that households rely on for idiosyncratic shocks failed in the face of a worldwide shock, contributing to the sizeable increase in food insecurity.

 *Corresponding author: Shamma A. Alam, Associate Professor, Department of International Studies, Dickinson College, Carlisle, PA.
 Email: alams@dickinson.edu.

-** Claus Portner, Associate Professor, Albers School of Business and Economics, Seattle University, Seattle, WA, and Center for Studies in Demography and Ecology, University of Washington, Seattle, WA.
+** Claus C. Pörtner, Associate Professor, Albers School of Business and Economics, Seattle University, Seattle, WA, and Center for Studies in Demography and Ecology, University of Washington, Seattle, WA.
 Email: cportner@seattleu.edu.

 ***Ishraq Ahmed, Economist, Public Utility Commission, State of Oregon, Salem, Oregon.

 † We would like to thank seminar participants at Howard University and Alex Henke for their helpful comments and suggestions.
+We would also like to thank Pascal Ntaganda for research assistance.
 Partial support for this research came from a Eunice Kennedy Shriver National Institute of Child Health and Human Development research infrastructure grant, P2C HD042828, to the Center for Studies in Demography & Ecology at the University of Washington.

 Introduction

 Uganda had some of the strictest Covid-19 lockdowns in Sub-Saharan Africa, with one in 2020 and another in 2021 (BBC, 2020; Birner et al., 2021; Mahmud & Riley, 2021).
-Using longitudinal data and household fixed effects, we examine the impact of the twin lockdowns in Uganda on food insecurity, labor market outcomes, and how households attempted to cope with the impact of the lockdowns.
+Using longitudinal data and household fixed effects, we examine the impact of the twin lockdowns in Uganda on food insecurity, labor market outcomes, and how households attempted to cope with the lockdowns.

-Several studies provide important early assessments of the impact of the pandemic in developing countries but have several limitations.
-These limitations include using cross-sectional type data [Claus, few studies used panel data but treated it as a pooled cross-sectional data with no fixed effects, that is why I add the word “type”] and a narrow geographical focus, covering only one or two villages or states in a country.
-These early studies find evidence of a negative impact of lockdowns during the pandemic on food insecurity, income, employment, and agricultural production.
-There is also evidence of coping mechanisms through changes in own financial behavior, such as reduced non-food expenditure, drawing down of savings, membership in savings and loan groups, increased borrowing, and sale of assets (Ceballos et al., 2021; Headey et al., 2020; Kansiime et al., 2021; Rönkkö et al., 2022; Ruszczyk et al., 2021).
-However, there is evidence that remittances also declined, and there was insufficient government support to help households cope with the shock (Ceballos et al., 2021; Curi-Quinto et al., 2021).
+Early studies of the impact of the pandemic in developing countries generally find a negative effect of lockdowns on food insecurity, income, employment, and agricultural production.
+However, these studies suffer from significant limitations, such as using only cross-sectional type data or a narrow geographical focus, covering only one or two villages or states in a country.
+These studies also suggest that households try to cope with the lockdowns through behavior changes, such as reducing non-food expenditure, drawing down savings, leaving savings and loan groups, increasing borrowing, and sale of assets (Ceballos et al., 2021; Headey et al., 2020; Kansiime et al., 2021; Rönkkö et al., 2022; Ruszczyk et al., 2021).
+In addition, there is evidence that remittances declined, and there was insufficient government support to help households cope with the shock (Ceballos et al., 2021; Curi-Quinto et al., 2021).

-Only four studies that we could identify used panel data with household fixed effects that allows them to control for household specific time-invariant factors.
-Three of these studies found no effect of lockdowns on food consumption across Liberia, Malawi, Kenya, and Ethiopia (Aggarwal et al., 2022; Hirvonen et al., 2021; Janssens et al., 2021).
-In contrast, Nigeria’s lockdown did appear to increase food insecurity (Amare et al., 2021).
+Only four studies we could identify used panel data with household fixed-effect models, allowing them to control for household-specific time-invariant factors.
+Contrary to the cross-sectional studies, three of these studies found no effect of lockdowns on food consumption across Liberia, Malawi, Kenya, and Ethiopia (Aggarwal et al., 2022; Hirvonen et al., 2021; Janssens et al., 2021).
+Only the Nigerian lockdown appeared to increase food insecurity (Amare et al., 2021).